brightsoftdev/photo-picker-plus/iOS/tutorial/AddToExisting.md

 Change The Delegate Methods
 ---------------------------
-In your class change imagePickerControllerDidCancel: to PhotoPickerPlusControllerDidCancel: and change imagePickerController:didFinishPickingMediaWithInfo: to PhotoPickerPlusController:didFinishPickingMediaWithInfo:.
+In your class change `imagePickerControllerDidCancel:` to `PhotoPickerPlusControllerDidCancel:` and change `imagePickerController:didFinishPickingMediaWithInfo:` to `PhotoPickerPlusController:didFinishPickingMediaWithInfo:`.
 You can leave the code in these methods exactly the same as you had before because the return values are the same format.
-If you need to know which source the info came from you can call sourceType on the picker.
+If you need to know which source the info came from you can call `sourceType` on the picker.

 ```objective-c
 	-(void) PhotoPickerPlusControllerDidCancel:(PhotoPickerPlus *)picker{